Track mileage automatically

 Get started for free Get started for free

-The amount of reimbursement required by Massachusetts law is intended to cover the costs associated with travel, such as gasoline, maintenance, insurance, and other expenses.
-State courts have generally recognized the standard IRS reimbursement rate of 70 cents per mile (standard IRS rate for 2025) as an acceptable amount.
+State courts have generally recognized the standard IRS reimbursement rate of 70 cents per mile (the standard IRS rate for 2025) as acceptable.
+There is no specific Massachusetts mileage rate.

-The expenses the employer must cover are not specified.
-But, the law is very similar to the California law, which covers the expenses of personal vehicles used for work purposes and typically uses the IRS reimbursement rate, set at 70 cents per mile for 2025.
-Although, employers must pay a higher amount if needed to reimburse the costs incurred.
+It's not specified which expenses an employer needs to cover in Illinois as part of mileage reimbursement.
+However, the law is very similar to California law, which covers the costs of personal vehicles used for work purposes and typically uses the IRS reimbursement rate, set at 70 cents per mile for 2025.

 FAQ